MLHale/CYBR8470/modules/webservices/README.md

 }
 ```

-This is equivalent to the GraphQL query you would run in GraphiQL:
+You can also use the `GraphQL` tab to run the following GraphiQL query:

 ```graphql
 query {